 Make this fat free by opting to add all the ingredients to the pot without sauteing the vegetables in oil.
 I did this on my first batch of this soup and it was still very delicious without any added oils.

-I used dried northern beans for this recipe.
-If you have the time I recommend using dried beans but canned beans are great too.
+I used canned beans for the recipe shown, but have made this many times using dried northern beans.
+If you have the time I recommend using dried beans.

-Add an ear or two of chucked corn to the soup to make it even heartier.
+Add 1 can of corn (drained) to the soup to make it even heartier.
+Even corn fresh of the cob would be great.
 It will add a touch of sweetness and more color.